 - Built upon and improve your previous implementation(s)

 When determining the value of your applications upgrade, first assess the enhancements and capabilities available, and determine how they provide improvements for the business and/or for IT.
 The more you know and understand what’s available, the more you can determine how it will boost value for your enterprise.
-This understanding will also help you calculate return on investment, something crucial when you need to get executive buy-in, because you’ll have a better sense of precisely how the upgrade will benefit your organization.
+This understanding will also help you calculate return on investment, something crucial when you need to get executive buy-in because you’ll have a better sense of precisely how the upgrade will benefit your organization.

-Here are initial questions to ask.
+Here are the initial questions to ask.
 Whenever possible, quantify your answers, but also consider qualitative benefits to your enterprise:

 - What operational costs will be lowered?